 yes! to the new iris apfel doc

-Get the inside track on the life of the 93-year-old fashionista in Albert Maysles’s film, out in spring.
+Get the inside track on the life of the 93-year-old fashionista in an upcoming film by Albert Maysles.

-The director of iconic documentaries Grey Gardens (about Jackie O's relatives and the racoons running round their decrepit house) and Gimme Shelter (which followed the Rolling Stones on the road) has created a new film centring around Iris Apfel, one of New York's most flamboyant fashionistas.
-Sadly Maysles passed away last week, aged 88, but his film will still be coming out in cinemas from May.
-IRIS looks set to go beyond Apfel's surface style, exploring more deeply her creativity, her marriage and her upbringing in Queens during the Great Depression.
-Photographer Bruce Weber, teen media queen Tavi and the Met Museum's Harold Koda all make appearances, but it's Iris and her quips that will be the stars of the show.
+The director of iconic documentaries Grey Gardens (about Jackie O's relatives and the racoons running round their decrepit house) and Gimme Shelter (which followed the Rolling Stones on the road) has created a new film about Iris Apfel, one of New York's most flamboyant dressers.
+Sadly Maysles passed away last week, aged 88, but his film, Iris, will be coming out in cinemas from May.
+The film looks set to go beyond Apfel's surface style, exploring her creativity, her love of market stalls, her marriage and her upbringing in Queens during the Great Depression.
+Photographer Bruce Weber, teen media queen Tavi and the Met Museum's Harold Koda all make appearances, but it's Iris and her quips that are the stars of the show.

-Albert Maysles's daughter Rebekah (also a producer of the film) has said what a magical experience it was making the film.
+Albert Maysles's daughter Rebekah (also a producer of the film) has said that making the film was a magical experience.
 "My father was always interested in making portraits of people, of them just being who they were.
 He really loved working with Iris.
 I would often stand aside and see him nudge her and say something sweet about how he really liked shooting her.
-I would catch him saying things to her like 'we're getting good stuff'- or as she was walking back to her bedroom he'd give her the thumbs up.
+I would catch him saying things to her like 'we're getting good stuff,' or as she was walking back to her bedroom he'd give her the thumbs up.
 We were a small team and liked being in each other's company."

-Magnolia Pictures will release IRIS in New York on 29th April, Los Angeles 1st May and additional cities throughout May.
+Magnolia Pictures will release Iris in New York on April 29, Los Angeles on May 1 and additional cities throughout May.